 Strategy 3: The Ackerman Model

-The Ackerman bargaining model, popularized by former FBI hostage negotiator Chris Voss in "Never Split the Difference," provides a structured approach to the back-and-forth of salary negotiation.
-It is particularly useful because it gives you a concrete script to follow rather than winging it in the moment.
+The Ackerman bargaining model, popularized by former FBI hostage negotiator Chris Voss in "Never Split the Difference", provides a structured approach to the back-and-forth of salary negotiation.
+It is particularly useful because it gives you a concrete script to follow rather than improvising in real time.

 The model works in four steps: